kvalle/grinder-workshop/README.md

 This file points to the test script file, in `tests/scripts/test1.py`.
 Here we have only provided the shell, which you must complete to make the test do anything useful.

-To run the test, use the `startAgent` scriptet as follows.
+To run the test, use the `startAgent` script as follows.

     ./startAgent.sh tests/1.properties